Paying your council tax

 - Post: You can send a cheque payable to Boston Borough Council quoting your account reference number on the back to; Boston Borough Council, Municipal Buildings, West Street, Boston, Lincs, PE21 8QR.

-- Allpay card or cash: You can pay using an Allpay card or cash by presenting your bill or letter for payment at any retail outlets displaying the 'PayPoint' sign in the Boston area or any UK Post Office.
+- Barcode: You can pay using the barcode on the top of your council tax bill or arrangement letter at any retail outlets displaying the 'PayPoint' sign in the Boston area or any UK Post Office.

 If you need to make a payment to Rossendales or Bristow & Sutor you can use the link on the right to their website:

 Boston Borough Council accepts no responsibility for third party websites.